gangwug/nCV/README.md

 The 'nCVgene' function can calculate the nCV of all genes in the input dataset.
 However, 'nCVgene' will only output the nCV for the targeted output genes set by the parameter of 'cgenes'.
 The suggested 10 clock genes (ARNTL, CLOCK, NPAS2, NR1D1, CIART, DBP, PER1, CRY2, PER2, and CRY1) vary in molecular clock phase and robustness level.
 The nCV may also indicate the oscillation robustness of other ubiquious cyclers (e.g., Usp2, Tsc22d3).

+### We suggest to reach the consistent result by testing multiple datasets (e.g., tumor samples from multiple cancer types, or liver tumor samples from different study) if they are available,

 ## Reference